Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Why Does My Dog Pee Next to the Pad?

 A dog who pees off the pee pad may be a frustrating ordeal, especially for dog owners who had high hopes of their dogs using them with little or no effort.
-Let's face it though, apartment living was never really designed for dogs who are outdoorsy creatures by nature and who may be more drawn to using dirt and grass as their official bathrooms.
+Let's face it though, apartment living was never really designed for dogs, who are outdoorsy creatures by nature and who may be more drawn to using dirt and grass as their official bathrooms.

 Pee pads are surely meant to be peed on, but like many other tools, you'll need to implement some training and help set your pup for success.
-Just don't have too high expectations and remind yourself that this tool is more for your convenience than your pup, so if you want to start off strong, ensure that you understand how pee pads work and how you can set your fur baby for success by using some simple strategies.
+Just don't have too high expectations and remind yourself that this tool is more for your convenience than your pup, so if you want to start off strong, ensure that you understand how pee pads work and how you can set your fur baby up for success by using some simple strategies.

-If your dog pees off the pee pad it helps to take a closer look at what may be going on.
+If your dog pees off the pee pad, it helps to take a closer look at what may be going on.
 Consider several of these possibilities.

 The Novelty Factor

 Most dogs aren’t mind readers, and they don’t speak English to the extent we’d like, so they see the pee pad as just some piece of paper you’ve casually discarded on the floor with no real purpose.
 Or if they do discern a purpose, it’s for play, and they destroy the pad just for the fun of it.